jfrog/artifactory-docker-examples/kubernetes/README.md

 Kubernetes is an open-source system for orchestrating containerized applications.
 To learn more about Kubernetes, see details in the [Kubernetes](https://kubernetes.io/docs/) documentation.
 This page assumes you have prior knowledge of Kubernetes and have a working cluster to deploy in.

+## Helm - a package manager for Kubernetes
+The recommended way to deploy your applications to Kubernetes is using [Helm](https://helm.sh/) charts (packages).
+Artifactory Pro can be deployed and managed by the [Helm](https://helm.sh/) package manager (also [supported by Artifactory](https://github.com/JFrogDev/artifactory-user-plugins/tree/master/helm/helmRepoSupport))
+See the [helm](helm) directory for an example and usage.

 ## Kubectl
-The examples are defines and deployed using the `kubectl` command line tool.
+The examples here are defines and deployed using the `kubectl` command line tool.
 See more details in the [kubectl](https://kubernetes.io/docs/user-guide/kubectl-overview/) documentation.
 Also see a useful [cheat sheet](https://kubernetes.io/docs/user-guide/kubectl-cheatsheet/) with a good summary of the useful commands and usage.

 In these examples Kubernetes objects are defines as Yaml files, so applying them is very easy